ONE THING IS NEEDFUL: SCRIPTURE

 “For all have sinned, and come short of the glory of God; Being justified freely by his grace through the redemption that is in Christ Jesus: Whom God hath set forth to be a propitiation through faith in his blood, to declare his righteousness for the remission of sins that are past, through the forbearance of God;“ (Romans 3:23-25)

-The Holy Scriptures in the English language commissioned by King James is in line with the word of the LORD which is settled in heaven; for even the heavens declare the complete gospel by which one can be saved—including HOW—and in them hath he set a tabernacle for the sun: for the LORD God is a sun.
+The Holy Scriptures in the English language commissioned by King James is in line with the word of the LORD which is settled in heaven wherein God hath set a tabernacle for the sun.
+For even the heavens declare the complete gospel by which one can be saved—including HOW Christ died:

 “The heavens declare the glory of God; and the firmament sheweth his handywork.
 Day unto day uttereth speech, and night unto night sheweth knowledge.
 There is no speech nor language, where their voice is not heard.
 Their line is gone out through all the earth, and their words to the end of the world.
 In them hath he set a tabernacle for the sun, Which is as a bridegroom coming out of his chamber, and rejoiceth as a strong man to run a race.
 His going forth is from the end of the heaven, and his circuit unto the ends of it: and there is nothing hid from the heat thereof.“ (Psalm 19:1-6)